LEARN >

 Automated IRA

-Best if you want: SoFi offers hands-off approach with an automated IRA.
-Enjoy a low, $1 account minimum and no annual management fee with access to Certified Financial Planners in a user-friendly robo-advisor platform.
+Best if you want: SoFi offers a hands-off approach with an automated IRA.
+Enjoy no account minimums and low annual management fee with access to Certified Financial Planners on a user-friendly robo-advisor platform.

-Limitations: The SoFi Invest Automated account has the same limitations as other digital, managed accounts – you won’t be able to really change the portfolio allocations across investment options much, though that’s best if you want to outsource your retirement fund money management.
+Limitations: The SoFi Robo IRA account has the same limitations as other digital, managed accounts – you won’t be able to directly change the portfolio allocations across investment options, but you can adjust your risk appetite or portfolio theme, which is best if you want to outsource your retirement fund money management.
 They also don’t have physical branches so if that’s important to you then you’re best off with a slightly older brand.

 Access to Research: Yes - SoFi has certified financial professionals on staff that you'll get access to.